anant-j/shopify-app/README.md

 While edge cases have been considered, errors might still arise in the code.
 This code is **not** suitable to be used in production applications.

 ---

+### What's Next?
+Some potential future features:
+- Rate limiting based on number of uploads/requests in a minute.
+- Free/Paid subscriptions with different size caps.
+- Using Clarifai API to autogenerate relevant tags for uploaded images and then implementing image search with said tags.

+---